2015 General Assembly Information

 This year, Voices will continue to address the ongoing crisis that results when youth age out of the foster care system without permanent connections.
 By championing several specific pieces of legislation aimed at this effort, we will advocate for increased access to programs, services and funding available to foster youth between the ages of 18 and 21 years.

-Click here to access our 2014 Child Welfare Legislative Coalition agenda, and use the “Learn More” button for relevant posts about our progress on child welfare issues during session.
+You can use the “Learn More” button below for relevant posts about our progress on child welfare issues during session.